 Only Three Ingredients

 These super-cheesy crackers are similar to those made by a gourmet store in North Carolina called “Rooster’s”.
-They're peppery, cheesy, crisp and call for only 3 ingredients – fat free saltines, red pepper flakes and some good quality extra sharp cheddar cheese.
+They're peppery, cheesy, crisp and call for only 3 ingredients.
 They're also our new favorite snack food.
-Fuzz had a whole plate of these for her after school snack and wanted more, and I had a hard time controlling myself around them as well.
+Fuzz had a whole plate after school.

 How to Make the Firecrackers (or Fire Crackers)

-Anyhow, the recipe seems incredibly simplistic, but the magic is in the baking method.
+The recipe seems incredibly simplistic, but the magic is in the baking method.
 You cover the crackers with an even layer of cheese, bake at a high heat for 10 seconds, then let the crackers dry out in the oven for 2 hours.
-The fat from the cheese melts into the crackers making them crisp and flaky, while the cheese flavor intensifies as it dries out and becomes crunchy.
-Timing and using the right equipment is crucial, so before you use up all that good cheese, you might want to do a test run with a small batch.
-I started by baking mine in an 8 inch pan topped with about 3 ½ oz of cheese, but you could also do a test run in a loaf pan.
+The fat from the cheese melts into the crackers.
+This makes them crisp and flaky, while the cheese flavor intensifies as it dries out and becomes crunchy.
+Timing is crucial, so before you use all that good cheese, you might want to do a test run with a small batch.

 I made two batches (both with foil) and found the perfect temp for my oven was actually 450 F.

-These were such a hit I feel like going to Costco today, buying tons of cheese and playing with the flavors.
+These were such a hit I feel like buying all kinds of cheese and trying new flavors.
 Fuzz and I both liked the version where we added a little smoked paprika, but I think it might be fun to incorporate pizza seasoning or pepitas or maybe stick a pecan in the center of each cracker.
 I also want to try with white cheddar, since I saw another version of the crackers made that way.

 Recipe